the-mikedavis/sftp_ex/README.md

-# SftpEx
+# Snipe

 An Elixir wrapper around the Erlang SFTP application.
 This allows for the use of Elixir Streams to transfer files via SFTP.
+Forked from `mikejdorm/sftp_ex`.

 ## Creating a Connection